 Simon Says jump on one foot!
 Balance for 10 seconds!
 Simon Says raise your arms over your head and stand on one leg!

-You can make an obstacle course for your kids out of a few basic items.
+You can make an obstacle course for your toddlers out of a few basic items.
 Use anything you have on hand, like step stools, paper bags, thread, and chairs.

-Older children can simply build up a course for younger children, and you as the parent can quickly adapt the course’s difficulty to your childrens abilities.
-You may also rearrange the things in a matter of minutes to give your child a completely different experience.
+Older children can simply build up a course for younger children, and you as the parent can quickly adapt the course’s difficulty to your children’s abilities.
+You may also rearrange the things in a matter of minutes as a fun way to give your child a completely different experience.

 Why Balance Is Important For Toddlers

-One of the most important aspects of total fitness is balance (along with strength, flexibility and endurance).
+One of the most significant component of child development is core strength and physical balance (along with strength, flexibility and endurance).
 We all want our children to be active and healthy, and having strong and physically fit bodies is the first step!

 Toddlers’ physical development happens at a breakneck speed.
 Improving their balance will provide the groundwork for general fitness, allowing them to take on a variety of challenges and experiences as they grow older.

 In order to avoid injuries, it is also necessary to have excellent balance.
 Young children must learn to navigate various types of terrain without collapsing.
-These entertaining balancing games are a great way to work on this important ability.
+These easy games are a great way to work on this important ability.

 Toys To Help Strengthen Balance Skills